-During the first ten years of the School, Lagrange chose and trained collaborators, and he succeeded in forming a faculty envied by all.
+During the first ten years of the École, Lagrange chose and trained collaborators, and he succeeded in forming a faculty envied by all.

-Louis-Hugues Vincent (1872-1960) proved to be the best specialist of his generation for the archeology of Palestine.
-Antoine-Raphael Savignac (1874-1951) imposed himself in Semitic epigraphy.
+Louis-Hugues Vincent (1872-1960) proved to be the best specialist of his generation in the archaeology of Palestine.

 Édouard-Paul Dhorme (1881-1966) became a famous Assyriologist, and was the first to decipher Ugaritic.

 The second generation: 1940-1990

-Starting in the 1930s, the first team began training a new generation of researchers.
+Starting in the 1930’s, the first team began training a new generation of researchers.

-Roland de Vaux (1903-1971) made himself famous both for his biblical skills and for his archaeological work.
+Roland de Vaux (1903-1971) made himself famous both for his biblical knowledge and his archaeological work.

-Pierre Benoit (1906-1987) and Marie-Émile Boismard (1916-2004) made an extremely important contribution to New Testament research.
+Pierre Benoit (1906-1987) and Marie-Émile Boismard (1916-2004) made extremely important contributions to New Testament research.